liambll/blog-archive/_posts/2017-07-02-queuing-model.markdown

 We can clearly see the impact of service variability on the system performance: Changing from the exponential service time to the one that has no variability has a dramatic impact on reducing waiting time and queue length.

+When the queuing model becomes too compliated, __Simulation model__ is an alternative to estimate queue length and waiting time.